Anas-MG/Robot-IOT-Projects/WatsonChatbot_with_SpeechAPIs/README.md

  - ##### Setup Watson Speech to text service
  - ##### Setup Watson Assistant English chatbot service
  - ##### Setup Watson Text To speech service
+ - ##### Programming the main script to handle input voice with IBM Watson STT service and send it as message for chatbot
+ - ##### Programming the main script to handle chatbot answer with IBM Watson TTS service
+ ###### The code originaly was only for watson STT service cloned from  https://github.com/IBM/watson-streaming-stt
- > ###### TTS and Assistant are configured and used within the transcription code in transcription.py .
+ ###### TTS and Assistant are programmed within the transcription code in transcription.py .
- - ##### Configure Watson Speech API's and Watson assistant configuration to send input voice as message for chatbot
- > ###### The Assistant will recieve a Message and send a response to TTS in the Speech To Text Stream
  #

 #### run: